KatelynGreene/Katelyn_Greene_Website/content/outreach/_index.md

 ## Science Outreach for all ages in the community

 ### The Science of Winston-Salem (TSOWS)
-Partner and student representative for a new non-profit initiative that uses arts, pop culture, and storytelling to organize and promote opportunities for informal STEM learning among all members of the Winston-Salem community.
+Partner and student representative for a non-profit initiative that uses arts, pop culture, and storytelling to organize and promote opportunities for informal STEM learning among all members of the Winston-Salem community.

 ![Logo for The Science of Winston-Salem](TSOWS_Logo.png)